-Our hope is that Rtl will provide a school-wide approach for the identification and remediation of students with educational needs.
+Our hope is that MTSS will provide a school-wide approach for the identification and remediation of students with educational needs.
 This approach relies heavily upon assessment data and thus, your child may need to take assessments in order to plan effective remediation programs.
-If you have any questions or concerns, do not hesitate to contact the principal.
+If you have any questions or concerns, do not hesitate to contact Mr. York or Mrs. Broderson.